Kansas Car Insurance

 Everything You Need to Know About Auto Insurance in Kansas

 Although Kansas does have extensive plains and fields, there are plenty of highways and roads that people use to traverse the state.
+This is especially true in the metropolitan areas around Kansas City.
 Having auto coverage is vital to staying compliant with state laws and protecting yourself from potential lawsuits.

 How Much Does Car Insurance Cost in Kansas

+Wondering, “How much does car insurance cost in Kansas?”
 Rates can vary because of the many factors that go into premium costs.
-However, the average cost of a state minimum policy in Kansas is $498 per year or $41 per month.
-If you opt for full coverage, the premium average is $1,659 per year or $138 per month.
+However, the average cost of a state minimum policy in Kansas is $616 per year or $51 per month.
+If you opt for full coverage, the premium average is $2,496 per year or $208 per month.

 What Does It Mean If Kansas Is No‑Fault?